Building the "Google Maps of Water": A Founder's Journey Through Climate Tech Go-to-Market

 Most founders face the challenge of bringing innovative products to market.
 But what happens when your product is so forward-thinking that the market itself isn't quite ready?
 This is the reality for climate tech founders racing to build solutions for problems that many companies are only beginning to understand.

 In a recent episode of Category Visionaries, one founder shared a refreshingly candid perspective on navigating this challenge.
-Javier Marti, who’s building a water risk data platform, pulls back the curtain on the realities of gaining traction in an emerging market where traditional growth metrics don’t tell the whole story.
+Javier Marti, CEO of Divirod, who's building a water risk data platform, pulls back the curtain on the realities of gaining traction in an emerging market where traditional growth metrics don't tell the whole story.

 Creating a New Category